Blog

 Supporting Mental Health in Aphasia Care

-Mental Health Support in Aphasia Care The communication challenges suffered by people with aphasia can hurt their quality of life and feel isolating.
+Supporting Mental Health in Aphasia Recovery The communication challenges suffered by people with aphasia can hurt their quality of life and feel isolating.
 This can worsen health outcomes and make it more difficult to find language solutions.
 People with aphasia can benefit from mental health

 Read More »